eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

 The program also generates a log file [Amygdala_emagma.log].
 The log file has summary information of the run, i.e. errors if any, how many genes were read and how many genes have a valid SNP assigned.
 An inspection of the Amygdala_emagma.log, shows that 1301 genes definitions were read from the annotation file and 1258 genes have valid SNPs in genotype data.

 The analysis outputs a genes.raw [Amygdala_emagma.genes.raw] file and a genes.out [Amygdala_emagma.genes.out] file.
-The genes.raw file contains results and correlations of the analysis and it would be use later in PART 2 of the tutorial.
+The genes.raw file contains results and correlations of the analysis and it will be used later in PART 2 of the tutorial.

 The genes.out files have the result in an easy to read format.
 Below is an example of the genes.out file, it has information on gene ID, position, the number of SNPs mapped to the gene, the P-value of the association and the P-value of the permutation.